Cheers to our "talented" literature prize awardee. Your pain his gain !!!

 The French press, notably Le Figaro, ran an elaborate obituary.
 In Egypt, Ambassador Couve de Murville eulogized Khalil Bey during the embassy's traditional New Year's address with these words: "France had lost its best friend ever in Egypt."

-Worth noting under the circumstances is how Sir Miles Lampson, now a retired peer in England, refrained from sending a note of sympathy to the deceased's wife.
+Worth noting is how Sir Miles Lampson, now a retired peer in England, refrained from sending a note of sympathy to the deceased's wife.

-It was now evident that the main reason behind Mohammed Mahmoud Khalil's eleventh hour December 1953 inheritance arrangement had more to do with penance than tax evasion and the like.
-In other words it was directly linked to what had been rumored a few years earlier and later ascertained by Emilienne herself.
+It was now evident the main reason behind Mohammed Mahmoud Khalil's eleventh-hour December 1953 inheritance arrangement had more to do with penance than inheritance tax.
+In other words, it was directly linked to what had been rumored a few years earlier and later ascertained by Emilienne herself.

-To her absolute stupefaction Emilienne had discovered that smitten by a young Circassian beauty, the 70 year-old senator had had an ephemeral affair.
+To her absolute stupefaction Emilienne had discovered that smitten by a young Circassian beauty, her 70+ year-old senator-husband had very briefly engaged in an ephemeral affair.
 Not only was the lady in question Cairo's most beautiful catch but she also had the class to match.
-Although the concealed nuptials lasted a twinkling, a heir was nevertheless produced in 1947.
+Although the alleged relationship lasted a twinkling, "somehow..." claimed the scorned Emilienne sarcastically, "... by divine intervention a male heir was miraculously produced!"

 Ergo, could the successive and timely bequests to Emilienne be interpreted as the supplications of a repentant husband?
-A dying ex- senator who had momentarily sinned and begged forgiveness from his lifelong companion...
+An expiring ex- senator who had momentarily sinned and begged forgiveness from his lifelong companion...
 St. Emilienne!

 Appointing the son of veteran lawyer and family friend Zaki al-Ibrahsi Pasha as her estate executor, Emilienne drew up a new will notarizing it (No. 42/1954) at the Giza Notary Public on 30 June 1954.
 The terms were unequivocal.
-Upon her death, the mansion at No. 1 Kafour Street, its garden and annexes and all of the contents thereof would go to the State.
+Upon her death, the mansion at No. 1 Kafour Street, its garden and annexes and all its contents would go to the State.
 The house would become a museum to perpetuate her and her husband's memory to the exclusion of any other claimants.
+Hassan Ibrashy, now a rising lawyer, was executor of Emilienne's estate.

 Emilienne Hector Luce a.k.a.
 Madame Mohammed Mahmoud Khalil died on 19 March 1960.

 True to Emilienne's wishes the State was more than happy to comply with her bequest.
-Thus a museum on the banks of the Nile was born subsequently inaugurated in 1962 by Sarwat Okasha, the then-minister of culture.
+Thus, a museum on the banks of the Nile was born subsequently inaugurated in 1962 by Sarwat Okasha, the then-minister of culture and temporary trustee of the mansion and its belongings.

-From that account and contrary to prevailing misinformed tales, it was a woman's fury and not Khalil Bey's generosity that enabled Egypt to legally acquire one of its finest art museums.
+From that account and contrary to prevailing misinformed tales, it was a scorned woman's fury and not Khalil Bey's generosity that enabled Egypt to legally acquire one of its finest art museums.
+Point finale!

 Two decades later, it would require the highest authority in the state to temporarily bend Emilienne's ironclad codicils.
 Just before he succeeded Gamal Abdel Nasser, Anwar al-Sadat had moved into the former house of Charles Castro directly opposite No. 1 Kafour Street.
 Once president of Egypt, Sadat needed new space for his executive branch just as he needed a nearby Heliopad for his frequent travels.